• books

 work is to: practice skills, inspire discussion, & increase confidence.

-Fourth Graders still need help setting goals, organizing time, and checking their work.
-If you have spent a lot of time assisting your child with homework please make a note of this on her/his HW paper.
+Fourth Graders still need help setting goals, organizing time, and reviewing work.
+If you have spent a lot of time assisting your child with homework please write a note on the HW paper.

 Read Everyday